 Brahmagupt: Indian Mathematician Who Introduced Zero; Who Argued Earth is Round

-According to Bhāskarāchārya, an eminent mathematician and astronomer from Karnataka of the 12th century, he was ganaka-chakra-chudamani, i.e. the gem of the circle of mathematicians.
-George Alfred Leon Sarton, a Belgian-American chemist and historian from the 20th century, called him as ‘one of the greatest scientists of his race and the greatest of his times’.
-We are delving about Brahmagupt.
+Who was Brahmagupt?
+According to Bhāskarāchārya, an eminent mathematician and astronomer from Karnataka, he was ganaka-chakra-chudamani, i.e. the gem of the circle of mathematicians.
+George Alfred Leon Sarton, a Belgian-American chemist and historian from the 20th century, called Brahmagupt as ‘one of the greatest scientists of his race and the greatest of his times’.

 His works were translated in different languages across the world.
 His decimal number system and algorithms have spread throughout the world.
 Unlike the Greeks and Romans who considered zero as a symbol for a lack of quantity or the Babylonians as a placeholder digit, he deemed it as a number in its own right.

 Brahmagupt introduced rules for dealing with the zero.
 So, 1X0=0, 1+0=1, 1-0=1 that we learn today were actually his calculations!
 According to him, positive numbers symbolize fortune and negative debt.
 This Indian mathematician and astronomer introduced the zero and argued that the earth is round.

 A Shaivite, Brahmagupt considered numbers as abstract entities, rather than being used for just counting and measuring.
 This led him to introduce the concept of positive and negative numbers.
 Most of his works are on geometry and trigonometry.
 He was an astronomer of the Brahmapaksha school, one of the four major schools of Indian astronomy during his times.